 - Minn.
 Stat § 609A.02, subd.
-3(a) - ► Eligible for expungement: - All pending actions or proceedings were resolved in favor of the petitioner - Successfully completed the terms of a diversion program or stay of adjudication and has not been charged with a new crime for at least one year - Petty misdemeanor or misdemeanor and has not been convicted of a new crime for at least two years - Gross misdemeanor or GM deemed a misdemeanor and has not been convicted of a new crime for at least three years - ► Eligible felony and has not been convicted of a new crime for at least four years (listed in 609A.02, subd.
-3(b)) - Any felony deemed a GM and has not been convicted of a new crime for at least five years
+3(a) - Eligible for expungement: - All pending actions or proceedings were resolved in favor of the petitioner - Successfully completed the terms of a diversion program or stay of adjudication and has not been charged with a new crime for at least one year

+- Petty misdemeanor or misdemeanor and has not been convicted of a new crime for at least two years - Gross misdemeanor or GM deemed a misdemeanor and has not been convicted of a new crime for at least three years - Eligible felony and has not been convicted of a new crime for at least four years (listed in 609A.02, subd.
+3(b)) - Felony deemed a GM and has not been convicted of a new crime for at least four years for offenses listed in 609A.02, subd.
+3(b); and five years for all other offenses